 It comes in black, cocoa, and rose colors.

-Hugo Mobility Quadpod Ultra Stable Cane Tip with Compact Quad Design
+Hugo Mobility QuadPod Ultra-Stable Cane Tip with Compact Quad Design

 If you already have a cane that you love, but you want the added stability of a quad cane, you still have options.
-Many manufacturers make add-on bases that stick on to existing staffs and add security to any cane.
+Many manufacturers make add-on bases that stick on to existing staff and add security to any cane.

-This one from Hugo fits most aluminum canes with a 3/4 inch tubing diameter.
+This one from Hugo fits most aluminum canes with a 3/4-inch tubing diameter.
 It’s made out of rubber for great traction on most surfaces.
 Plus, rubber tips also help absorb the shock of any impact while walking.

 This add-on cane tip is actually 54% lighter and 80% more compact than a typical cane with 4 legs.
 This means it won’t add too much weight to your existing cane, and it’ll still be able to help you through narrow passageways and up staircases.
-Despite being very lightweight, it has a weight capacity of 300 pounds, so it can support nearly any sized senior.

 The cane accessory also has a unique design that allows it to recenter itself for stability, which also lets it stand on its own when it’s not in use.